 RFF employees are eligible for participation in RFF's defined contribution retirement program, which is invested in individual retirement contracts at TIAA-CREF, insurance companies or USI Consulting Group.
 Individual contracts issued under the plan provide for full and immediate vesting of both RFF and participant contributions.
-RFF's contributions amounted to \$1,000,018 and \$851,500 for the years ended September 30, 2022 and 2021, respectively.
+RFF's contributions amounted to \$1,079,114 and \$1,000,018 for the years ended September 30, 2023 and 2022, respectively.

-benefits other than pensions
+10. Postretirement benefits other than pensions

-10. Postretirement Employees who retire under RFF's retirement plan with a minimum of five years of service are covered by RFF's medical plan at one year for every two completed years of service.
+Employees who retire under RFF's retirement plan with a minimum of five years of service are covered by RFF's medical plan at one year for every two completed years of service.
 Benefits are provided to eligible retirees after age 63 and to their dependents.
 RFF accrues the expected costs of such benefits during a portion of the employees' years of service.
-RFF's postretirement benefit obligations under this plan as of September 30, 2022 and 2021 were estimated to be \$778,624 and \$785,607, respectively, and these amounts are included in the accompanying Consolidated Statements of Financial Position.
-The obligation was determined utilizing assumptions of a 3.17% and 0.44% medical inflation factor for the years ended September 30, 2022 and 2021, respectively, and a discount rate of 4.08% and 2.02% for the years ended September 30, 2022 and 2021, respectively.
+RFF's postretirement benefit obligations under this plan as of September 30, 2023 and 2022 were estimated to be \$737,107 and \$778,624, respectively, and these amounts are included in the accompanying Consolidated Statements of Financial Position.
+The obligation was determined utilizing assumptions of a 2.54% and 3.17% medical inflation factor for the years ended September 30, 2023 and 2022, respectively, and a discount rate of 4.08% for both years ended September 30, 2023 and 2022.
 There are no separate plan assets associated with these liabilities.
-The plan (benefit) expense for the years ended September 30, 2022 and 2021 was as follows:
+The plan expense for the years ended September 30, 2023 and 2022 was as follows: